philrz/super/docs/tutorials/schools.md

 ## 4. Record Operators

-As with the data sets explored here, a very typical use case for Zed is to operate over structured logs or events that are all represented as Zed records.
+As with the data sets explored here, a very typical use case for SuperPipe is to operate over structured logs or events that are all represented as records.
-While Zed queries may operate over any sequence of values, the following operators are designed specifically to work on sequences of records:
+While SuperPipe queries may operate over any sequence of values, the following operators are designed specifically to work on sequences of records:
 * [cut](../language/operators/cut.md) - extract subsets of record fields into new records
 * [drop](../language/operators/drop.md) - drop fields from record values